15 Surprising Things to Do in Salamina Greece

 You may also enjoy: Best Day Trips from Athens

-6. Be Amazed by Euripides’ Cave
+5. Be Amazed by Euripides’ Cave

 Cave’s entrance in Salamina

+Euripides cave can be found on the southernmost part of Salamina, between Peristeria and Kolones areas.
 Euripides, an ancient Greek playwright, born on Salamina, whose plays are still performed widely all over Greece and the world, was using it as a retreat.
-Artists do need their isolation to perform best and Euripides was no exception!

-Better avoid going deep inside the cave as there might be safety issues.
+Better to avoid going deep inside the cave as there might be safety issues.
 Instead, you can have a look from the outside using a good, very bright, and light flashlight like the Energizer LED Tactical Flashlight.

-8. Check out the Strange Circular Funerary Monument
+7. Check out the Strange Circular Funerary Monument

 Kolones Circular Monument

-Very close to Faros Beach and in the Kolones area you can visit the 4th-century AD funerary monument with four graves belonging to members of a wealthy family.
+Very close to Faros Beach and in the Kolones area, you can visit the 4th-century AD funerary monument with four graves belonging to members of a wealthy family.

 You can see similar types of funerary monuments in the Ramnous Archaeological site in Athens.

-9. Have a Greek Coffee at the Agios Nikolaos of Lemons Monastery
+8. Visit Agios Nikolaos of Lemons Monastery

-10. Hike to Mycenaean Acropolis at Kanakia
+9. Hike to Mycenaean Acropolis at Kanakia

 Traveling to the southwest of Salamina Greece and with some hiking involved you can reach the Mycenaean ruins of around 1300 BCE in Kanakia.